 The purpose of this chapter is to create a vehicle through which all employees of the State may, on a voluntary basis, provide for additional retirement income security through a program of deferred compensation.
 The deferred compensation program provided by this chapter shall be in addition to any retirement or other benefit program provided by law for employees of the State.

 As used in this chapter:

-(3) "Employee" means an individual who is employed by the State, including elected or appointed officials, and who receives compensation wholly or in part directly from the State Treasury or from the Treasury through an agency within the State that is wholly or in part supported by the State.
+(4) "Employee" means an individual who is employed by the State, including elected or appointed officials, and who receives compensation wholly or in part directly from the State Treasury or through an agency within the State that is wholly or in part supported by the State.
+The term "employee" includes employees of the Delaware Transit Corporation and Delaware Solid Waste Authority.
 Individuals hired on a temporary basis or as consultants shall not qualify as employees.

 a.
 Employee must be enrolled in the deferred compensation program for no less than 6 consecutive months immediately preceding receipt of the match;

 b.
 Employee has deferred the maximum allowable by the Internal Revenue Service within the 6 months preceding receipt of the match.

 (a) All plans of deferred compensation which may be adopted shall provide that each participating employee will be furnished a quarterly statement of the employee's account, on a form approved by the Board, showing at least the amount of income deferred, the investments purchased and the charges assessed on such purchases.